Aliases for WAC Gene

 The protein encoded by this gene contains a WW domain, which is a protein module found in a wide range of signaling proteins.
 This domain mediates protein-protein interactions and binds proteins containing short linear peptide motifs that are proline-rich or contain at least one proline.
 This gene product shares 94% sequence identity with the WAC protein in mouse, however, its exact function is not known.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Dec 2008]

 GeneCards Summary for WAC Gene

 WAC (WW Domain Containing Adaptor With Coiled-Coil) is a Protein Coding gene.
 Diseases associated with WAC include Desanto-Shinawi Syndrome and Branchial Cleft Anomalies.
-Among its related pathways are Metabolism of proteins and Protein ubiquitination.
-Gene Ontology (GO) annotations related to this gene include chromatin binding and RNA polymerase II core binding.
+Among its related pathways are Protein ubiquitination and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and RNA polymerase II complex binding.